Thorfgin/charactercreator2/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE
+	202310??
+VERSION: when clicking the version, show a modal with the release notes

 	20231028	FRAMEWORK: When a json is updated, old characters do not reload their skills on a load (localstorage) or import (datafile).
 Instead, old data is loaded causing failures in the code.
 This requires a conversion of the current way to save characters.